TouK/nussknacker/docs/scenarios_authoring/AggregatesInTimeWindows.md

 **windowLength **- just length of the tumbling window

-**emitWhen **- determines when the event with the result of the aggregation will be emitted.
+**emitWhen** - determines when the event with the result of the aggregation will be emitted.

 In the example below, a sum of field `#input.transfer` will be computed  in the 7 day window separately for every subscriber (for every distinct value of subscriberId) and an event will be emitted after the 7 day window closes.

 ![alt_text](img/tumblingWindow.png "tumbling-window")

-It is important to note that when the tumbling window closes, a new event is generated.
-Its timestamp is equal to the time of the timer that generated it, not system time of the moment when it happened.
-In other words the timestammp of the newly generated event which contains the aggregate will continue to use the notion of time used by events which  Tumbling-window saw.
-As none of the events which entered the Tumbling-window will be passed downstream, the variable containing data of the events which entered Tumbling-window will not be availabe downstream.
-For example, if these were Kafka events which were an input to the Tumbling-Window, the #input variable will not be available downstream of the Tumbling-window node.

 ## Sliding-window

-In our implementation of the sliding window the aggregation computation is triggered only when an event enters the window.
-This means that whenever an avent arrives to the Sliding-window for evaluation, Nussknacker computes the aggregate taking into account all the *preceding* events which qualify into the sliding window.
+In our implementation of the sliding window the aggregation computation is triggered when an event enters the window.
+This means that whenever an event arrives to the Sliding-window for evaluation, Nussknacker computes the aggregate taking into account all the *preceding* events which qualify into the sliding window.

 Parameters specific to the Sliding window:

-**windowLength **- just length of the sliding window
+**windowLength** - just length of the sliding window

-**emitWhenEventLeft **- the aggregate computation can be also triggered when an event leaves the window.
+**emitWhenEventLeft** - the aggregate computation can be also triggered when an event leaves the window.
 This means that the aggregate is computed taking into account all the *subsequent* events which qualify into the sliding window.

 ## Session-window